cowinr/much-better-ratpack/answers to questions.md

 ## What else to add?

 I'd take a look whether the following were useful:

+- How does Guice help?
+- Proper handling of model validation, e.g. how to send 400 errors if the `javax.validation` constraints are violated.
 - [Redis' reactive support in Spring Data](https://docs.spring.io/spring-data/redis/docs/2.1.10.RELEASE/reference/html/#redis:reactive).
-- Adding logging and metrics for debug support, troubleshooting and production monitoring
+- Adding logging and metrics for debug support, troubleshooting and production monitoring.
-- Load testing
+- Load testing to get a feel for performance.
-- Further unit and integration tests, especially to test the "non-happy" paths
+- Further unit and integration tests, especially to test the "non-happy" paths.
-- More robust monetary amounts handling - maybe use something like [moneta](https://javamoney.github.io/ri.html)
+- More robust monetary amounts handling - maybe use something like [moneta](https://javamoney.github.io/ri.html).
-- Finish up adding the ingress to GKE
+- Finish up adding the ingress to GKE.

 # 2. What was the most useful feature that was added to Java 8?
 _Please include a snippet of code that shows how you've used it._